Traffic (broadcasting)

 In broadcasting, traffic is the scheduling of program material, and in particular the advertisements, for the broadcast day.
 In a commercial radio or TV station there is a vital link between sales (of advertisement or commercial space) and traffic in keeping the information about commercial time availability.

-The station sells airtime to its customers.
+The station sales department sells airtime to its customers.
 It is not unusual in a single hour for 18–20 minutes to be commercials.

+The process begins with the programming department laying out a program schedule.
+Some programs are pre-recorded and air locally, some come from syndicators or networks.
+Some programs such as sports, news, and entertainment specials air live as they are happening.
+The traffic department schedules all of the programs and program elements and merges it into a traffic log.

-The traffic department together with sales aims to sell the available airtime ("avails") at the best possible rates.
-The traffic department generates a daily log of programming elements such as commercials, features and public service announcements.
-The log defines when they are planned to be aired.
+The traffic department receives orders from the sales department, who sells airtime to advertisers and places those commercial into available airtime slots called commercial breaks ("avails") at the best possible rates.
+The traffic department generates a daily log of programming elements programs, commercials, features and public service announcements.
+The log defines when they are scheduled to be aired.
 The log will be used by the on-air operator who actually plays the commercials.
-A copy of the log after the fact is used for reconciliation to determine what actually aired.
+A copy of the log after the fact (sometimes called an AsRun Report) is used for reconciliation to determine what actually aired and then can be sent to accounting to bill the advertisers..

 Typically a broadcaster uses a broadcast management software system that allows for automation between departments.
 Some software systems are end-to-end and manage the whole spectrum of tasks required to broadcast a television or radio station, others specialize in specific areas, such as sales, programming, traffic, or automation for master control.